Take The First Step Now

 Your addicted loved one gets summoned to the intervention location without providing a cause for their summons.

 Afterward, each team member has a turn voicing their worries and opinions.
-Your loved one is offered a treatment choice and expected to accept that decision immediately, without further discussion.
+The medical team gives your loved one a treatment choice.
+They expect them to accept this decision right away, without more discussion.

 Your loved one’s team members will detail what modifications they intend to make if they don’t get your approval.
 Make sure you’re prepared to carry out whatever consequences you threaten if you do so.